-This guide is for helping people new to setting up a websites by showing them how to setup WordPress on bluehost which is low cost yet reliable.
-Visit: Bluehost hosting and follow our guide on how to setup your wordpress website in under 15 minutes.
+This guide is for helping people new to setting up websites by showing them how to setup WordPress on Bluehost which is low cost yet reliable.
+Visit: Bluehost hosting and follow our guide on how to setup your WordPress website in under 15 minutes.

 Why Use Bluehost?

 - Proven track-record

 - Affordable Costs

 We have a full guide on how to choose a domain name and you can use the domain tool below to check the availability of a domain you want to buy.